 The PCN Mental Health team helps with habits, behaviours, stress, worry, or emotional concerns about life problems that interfere with your overall health.
 Located at your Family Doctor’s office, or centrally at the PCN Clinical Sites, our Mental Health Nurses use brief, solution-focused interventions to support you in developing health behaviours that will assist you to meet your health and wellness goals.

 What is a Behavioural Health Consultant?

-Behavior Health Consultation (BHC) are services provided by a Mental Health Nurse to assist with habits, behaviors, stress, worry, or emotional concerns about physical or other life problems that interfere with someone’s daily life and/or overall health.
+Behavior Health Consultations (BHC) are services provided by a Mental Health Nurse to assist with habits, behaviors, stress, worry, or emotional concerns about physical or other life problems that interfere with someone’s daily life and/or overall health.

 In the role of Behavioural Health Consultant (BHC), a mental health nurse works with your Family Physician to evaluate the mind-body-behavior connection and provide brief, solution-focused interventions.

 The BHC has specialty training in the behavioural management of health problems.
 Together, the BHC and your Family Physician can consider all of the physical, behavioural, and emotional aspects of your health concern and help you determine a course of action that will work best for you.

-What kinds of health concerns do we see?
+What kinds of health concerns do you see?